fortes/history.js/README.md

+# This project is not maintained!

+The code is here if you want it, but this is not maintained.
+If you'd like to take over, go ahead and send a pull request.
+Browsers are modern enough, just ditch the last few that don't support the History API.

 # history.js

 history.js provides an implementation of the [HTML5 history API](http://www.whatwg.org/specs/web-apps/current-work/multipage/history.html#the-history-interface): `history.pushState` and `history.replaceState` functions, as well as the `window.onpopstate` event.